 Therefore, it would be interesting to analyse cooperatives in education, health and social services that have not yet been examined through the concept of social cooperatives.
 We also find cooperatives categorized as community development or general interest cooperatives.
 Women' cooperatives in some Asian countries seem to share the concept of work integration for women who are often in very vulnerable situations in these countries.
 We identified all these cooperatives as " possible social cooperatives " regardless of their membership base.
-Social cooperatives might be reclassified as social cooperatives after a deeper analysis of their characters.
+Social cooperatives identified through clear definitions are not included in table 3.
+Some of these cooperatives might be reclassified as social cooperatives after a deeper analysis of their characters.
 Based on the analysis, refining the World Standards of Social Cooperatives might be eventually needed.